What is Used Equipment Financing?

 Frequently Asked Questions

-Here are the most common questions we hear about equipment loans.
+Here are the most frequently asked questions we receive about equipment loans.

-Small businesses can use loans to purchase most equipment across various industries.
+Small businesses can use loans to purchase a wide range of equipment across various industries.
 Depending on your industry, you can shop for pre-owned equipment at auctions, or equipment sellers might also carry used equipment.

 Some types of equipment you can acquire with a loan include: